On the proof of elimination of imaginaries in algebraically closed valued fields: Elimination of imaginaries in ACVF

 A definable type in $K^n$ induces an ideal $I$ in $K[X_1,\ldots,X_n]$ together with the structure of a valued $K$-vector space on the quotient $K[\vec{X}]/I$.
 By quantifier elimination in the one-sorted language, these data completely determine the type.
 So the problem of finding codes for definable types reduces to the (easy) problem of coding subspaces, and the problem of coding valued vector space structures on $K$-vector spaces.\footnote{We will be more explicit in the proof of Theorem~\ref{code-definable} below.}

-At the risk of being abstruse\ldots \begin{definition} Let $V$ be a $K$-vector space.
-A \emph{vvs structure} on $V$ is a binary relation $R$ on $V$ such that there is a valued $K$-vector space structure $(V,\Gamma(V),\ldots)$ on $V$ for which $xRy \iff \val(x) \le \val(y)$. \end{definition} The vvs structures on $V$ are essentially the distinct ways of turning $V$ into a valued $K$-vector space.
-Two valued $K$-vector spaces $W$ and $W'$ with the same underlying vector space $V$ yield the same vvs structure on $V$ iff they are isomorphic over $V$.
+At the risk of being overly pedantic\ldots \begin{definition} Let $V$ be a $K$-vector space.
+A \emph{VVS structure} on $V$ is a binary relation $R$ on $V$ such that there is a valued $K$-vector space structure $(V,\Gamma(V),\ldots)$ on $V$ for which $xRy \iff \val(x) \le \val(y)$. \end{definition} The VVS structures on $V$ are essentially the distinct ways of turning $V$ into a valued $K$-vector space.
+Two valued $K$-vector spaces $W$ and $W'$ with the same underlying vector space $V$ yield the same VVS structure on $V$ iff they are identical up to an isomorphism of value groups $\Gamma(W) \cong \Gamma(W')$.

-If $V$ is a definable $K$-vector space, it makes sense to say that a vvs structure $R$ is definable, meaning that $R$ is a definable subset of $V \times V$.
+If $V$ is a definable $K$-vector space, it makes sense to say that a VVS structure $R$ is ``definable,'' meaning that $R$ is a definable subset of $V \times V$.
 If $R$ is definable, then $\Gamma(V)$ is interpretable and the map $\val : V \to \Gamma(V)$ and the action of $\Gamma(K)$ on $\Gamma(V)$ are all definable.

-\begin{theorem} Let $\tau$ be (the code for) a definable vvs structure on $K^m$.
+\begin{theorem} Let $\tau$ be (the code for) a definable VVS structure on $K^m$.
 Then $\tau$ is interdefinable with an element of the geometric sorts. \end{theorem} \begin{proof} Let $V$ be the associated valued $K$-vector space.
 So $K^m$ is the underlying vector space of $V$ and $\tau$ is a code for the relation $\val(x) \le \val(y)$.
 The set $\Gamma(V)$ is $\tau$-interpretable, as $K^m \setminus 0$ modulo the equivalence relation $\val(x) \le \val(y) \wedge \val(y) \le \val(x)$.

 By Remark~\ref{few-orbits}, $\Gamma(V)$ consists of finitely many orbits under $\Gamma(K)$.